Test-Time Adaptation via Cache Personalization for Facial Expression Recognition in Videos: Introduction

-In this paper, we propose a cache-based gradient-free TTA method, called TTA via Cache Personalization (\ours), for cost-effective personalization of VLMs for video-based FER.
-As illustrated in Fig.~\ref{fig:Motivation}(a), prior CLIP cache-based TTA methods are mainly image-based and typically rely on a dynamic target cache updated from pseudo-labels.
-They suffer from noisy pseudo-labels in videos, which lead to reduced performance.
-In contrast, \ours couples target caches with a personalized cache based on source subject prototypes (see Fig.~\ref{fig:Motivation}(b)).
-Moreover, a tri-gate mechanism is introduced to update the two target caches during TTA.
-It filters updates based on (i) temporal stability across recent frames, (ii) prediction confidence via entropy, and (iii) consistency with the personalized cache.
-Feature-level fusion allows combining the CLIP visual embedding with cache-retrieved representations to obtain a refined embedding.
-Unlike logit-level fusion, which only adjusts class scores for the current sample, embedding-level fusion adapts the representation itself.
-This is more suitable for temporally aggregating embeddings into robust video-level decisions.
-Fig.~\ref{fig:Motivation} (c) shows the trade-off between accuracy and complexity for state-of-the-art TTA methods, highlighting that \ours improves performance while avoiding the computational overhead of prompt-tuning and cache-based methods.
+In this paper, we propose a cache-based gradient-free TTA method, called TTA via Cache Personalization (\ours), for cost-effective personalization of VLMs for video-based FER. \ours operates independently on each target-subject video, performing continuous online adaptation as frames arrive.
+As illustrated in Fig.~\ref{fig:Motivation}(a), prior CLIP cache-based TTA methods are mainly designed for independent images and typically rely on a dynamic target cache updated using pseudo-labels.
+Directly applying these methods to videos is unreliable because predictions on ambiguous or transitional frames may be repeatedly stored and propagated across subsequent frames.
+In contrast, as shown in Fig.~\ref{fig:Motivation}(b), \ours uses three coordinated caches: a personalized static cache constructed through feature-statistics matching, a positive target cache containing reliable target samples, and a negative target cache containing uncertain target samples.
+To construct the personalized static cache, we match the feature statistics of the incoming target subject with precomputed subject-level statistics and retrieve the closest representative embeddings from the most relevant source subjects.
+These representations form a personalized prior that supports pseudo-label evaluation and dynamic cache updates without requiring target annotations or gradient-based optimization.
+To update the two dynamic target caches, \ours introduces a tri-gate mechanism based on (i) temporal stability across recent frames, (ii) prediction confidence by entropy, and (iii) consistency with the personalized static cache.
+The retrieved cache representations are then combined with the CLIP visual embedding through embedding-level fusion to produce a refined representation.
+Unlike logit-level fusion, which modifies only the class scores, embedding-level fusion incorporates retrieved evidence directly into the shared CLIP representation before classification, enabling effective temporal aggregation for video-level prediction.
+Finally, Fig.~\ref{fig:Motivation}(c) illustrates the accuracy--efficiency trade-off among state-of-the-art TTA methods, showing that \ours achieves improved recognition performance while avoiding the computational overhead of optimization-based prompt tuning.